Chemistry Bridge Program

 Students with an M.S. or Ph.D. in chemistry or a closely related field are not eligible.

 Admissions offers will be made between April 15-June 15 each year.
-Pursuant to the administrative patterns of the Department, all offers of admission are ultimately at the discretion of the Vice Chair for Graduate Studies, acting on the advice of the program directors and Admissions Committee.
+Pursuant to the administrative patterns of the Department, all offers of admission are ultimately at the discretion of the Vice Chair for Graduate Studies, acting on the advice of the program directors.

 Appointment and Orientation